 Seven or more was always such a big number that they seemed to get their fill and were ready to go when it was time.”

 This is a fantastic suggestion, but I’d like to add this little piece of advice.

 STICK TO THE NUMBER!

 The reason kids freak out is our fault.
 I’m just as guilty.
-We say “five more minutes” and a half-hour passes and then suddenly we’re adamant about going.
-Then the kids freak – probably because they assumed we’re staying forever since it’s been much longer than five minutes.
+We say five more minutes and a half-hour passes and then suddenly were adamant about going.
+Then the kids freak – probably because they assumed they were staying forever since it’s been much longer than five minutes.

 We get pissed.
 The kids lose their shit.
 And now Costco security has arrived, and everyone is losing their minds.

 Make the kid count.

 Once they hit, the number hit the bricks.